 Compression is a very subjective topic.
 Some engineers like mild compression and some of them use heavy compression.
 Also, it depends on the music genre and type of song or snare drum.

 The main goal of using compression is to make the sound even and consistent.
 Also, the compressor can make sound powerful, punchy, and somewhat louder.
-You have to listen to your snare and find the best snare compressor settings.

 With a compressor, you can set threshold, ratio, attack, release, etc. With these options, you can try different settings and choose the one where your snare sounds good.